tighten/duster/README.md

 - Pint: Laravel's code style rules (with a few Tighten specific customizations)
   - using the default `Laravel` preset with some Tighten-specific rules

-New Laravel Zero architecture inspired by and relies on Laravel Pint.
+New Laravel Zero architecture inspired by Laravel Pint.

 ## Installation